clclab/clc-labs/lab-4-classification-schemes/lab-4.md

 \begin{itemize}
 \askstar Give three examples, using a different pair of languages for each example, of pairs of words in two languages that are cognates.
-\action Write down for every language pair how many cognates they have;\footnote{In reality, identifying cognates is not always so simple, but for now you can just base your judgement on word-similarity}
+\action Take into account 10 words from the above data and compare the word forms for the different languages.
+Write down for every language pair how many cognates they have.;\footnote{In reality, identifying cognates is not always so simple, but for now you can just base your judgement on word-similarity}
 \askstar Translate this into a distance matrix that captures the distance between the different languages (keep in mind that the more common cognates two languages have, the lower their distance should be);
 \action Draw your best guess of the phylogenetic tree describing the historic relations between the 5 languages using your distance matrix (you don't need to run an algorithm).
 \end{itemize}